What are Fine and Restitution?

 Being arrested in California is not only unfortunate and puts you at a disadvantage when you have a criminal record or have to spend time in jail, but it can also be expensive.
 Oftentimes, people do not realize the financial burden that comes with a California arrest and conviction.
 Depending on the nature of the crime you were convicted of, you may have to pay either a fine or be ordered to pay restitution.
 In some cases, your punishment may include having to pay both.

-The best possible outcome after an arrest is to have your charges dropped and your case thrown out.
+The best possible outcome after an arrest is to have your charges dropped and your case was thrown out.
 To accomplish this goal you will need the very best and most competent legal counsel.
 The Los Angeles criminal defense attorneys at the Manshoory Law Group have the background, the skill, and the know-how to examine your case and put together a winning strategy that protects your rights and yields the desired results.

-What is the Difference between Fines and Restitution in California?
+What is the Difference Between Fines and Restitution in California?

 Both fines and restitution are essentially bills you have to pay.
-Who you pay them to and why you are paying them define the difference between the two.
+Who you pay them to and why you are paying them to define the difference between the two.
 Fines that you were ordered to pay will go to the state or federal government.
 Whichever of these two government entities was prosecuting your case is who will gain the proceeds from your fine.

 Restitution, on the other hand, is paid to the victim of the crime that you were convicted of.
 The money you pay to victims is to help victims recoup the financial losses they suffered as a result of your actions.
 Sometimes, you don’t pay restitution to a particular victim but instead, pay to a crime fund for victims.